 Yangon is the starting point for the majority of travelers.
-This former capital of Burma offers nice activities for a couple of days.
+This former capital of Myanmar offers nice activities for a couple of days.

 Getting around the city